 It took me some time to ‘kick’ the sugar habit…and I’m still not completely out of rehab!

 There’s Commercial Interest At Play Here…And It’s Legal!

 Let’s set the stage…

-It turns out that low-fat diets are not necessarily the way to go.
-There are some oils our bodies really benefit from such as Olive oil, avocados, flaxseed oil, and sunflower oil.
+It’s all about which fats we consume.
+There are some fats our bodies really benefit from such as Olive oil, avocados, flaxseed oil, and sunflower oil.
 There are other good fats that we need in for our bodies to function such as essential fatty acids Omega 3 and Omega 6.

 Trans fats and saturated fats are not good for us even though they’re in so much of our food.
 Check out the label on a jar or can of processed food next time you’re at the grocery store and see them on the label.

 Also, look at the ingredients you can’t even pronounce or they are represented by a number or abbreviation.
 If you need Google just to find out what they are (sadly, most of us don’t bother) then that can’t be a good thing.